top of page

 03

-For more information about the Pillars of Nature Relationships, please see Rooted in Ethics: The Community Tree Stewardship Framework and the Practices Guide, co-published by TreeSisters and The Fountain.
+For a deeper exploration of the Pillars of Nature Relationships, see Rooted in Ethics: The Community Tree Stewardship Framework and the Practices Guide, co-published by TreeSisters and The Fountain.
+These resources offer guidance on integrating these principles into restoration practices and community-led stewardship.

 Inhale and Smooth Wave_edited.jpg